 Research into the impact of challenges on mental health

-The team of 8 riders, ranging from their 30s to their 50s, are made up of both serving military personnel and veterans with a range of psychological and physical challenges and one of their aims, as well as completing the 3,000 mile cycle race, is to raise awareness about mental health.
+The team of 8 riders, ranging from their mid 20s to their late 50s, are made up of both serving military personnel and veterans with a range of psychological and physical challenges and one of their aims, as well as completing the 3,000 mile cycle race, is to raise awareness about mental health.

 The research is studying the impact of extreme physical challenge during the race itself, during the training and preparation before it and then for a 12-month period afterwards.
 Many participants taking part in such extreme challenges get what is often known as ‘post-expedition blues’, but with the right support, the hope is that such challenges can develop a positive mind-set and a provide a greater degree of resilience for daily life.